-Prior to the WAPC's endorsement of this document, the local planning strategy endorsed by the WAPC on 8 November 2016 was the most current strategic framework for Vincent.
+Prior to the WAPC on 8 November 2016 was the most current strategic framework for Vincent.

 Key changes from the former local planning strategy include:

 - Updates which are in line with current and contemporary planning frameworks and outcomes; - Strategies and outcomes which align with contemporary, high-level strategic documents; - A detailed analysis of the current planning issues and opportunities relating to the four key themes of community, urban growth and settlement, economy and employment, environment and infrastructure. - A focus on seven distinct planning areas with two additional project areas within Vincent, identifying the long-term planning directions for these areas and the rationale for zonings and classifications of land under the local planning scheme.